Cherry/placeholders.dev/README.md

 Install it with npm:
 - `npm i @cloudflare/wrangler -g`

 After install run `wrangler config` and follow the prompts to add your Wrangler API token.
 Follow the instructions in [Cloudflare's](https://developers.cloudflare.com/workers/quickstart/#api-token) docs for information on this.
-You will not need to edit anything in the `wrangler.toml` file - only your own API token, stored externally.

 ### Build